Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychDemos.md

    [ProceduralGaborDemo](ProceduralGaborDemo)     - Demo for fast drawing of Gabors via procedural textures.
    [ProceduralGarboriumDemo](ProceduralGarboriumDemo) - Same as [GarboriumDemo](GarboriumDemo), just with procedural gabor drawing.
    [ProceduralNoiseDemo](ProceduralNoiseDemo)     - Demo for fast drawing of noise patches via procedural texturing.
-   [ProceduralSquareWaveDemo](ProceduralSquareWaveDemo) - Demo for fast drawing of square wave grating.
    [ProceduralSmoothedApertureSineGratingDemo](ProceduralSmoothedApertureSineGratingDemo) - Demo for fast drawing of smoothed aperture sine grating.
    [ProceduralSmoothedDiscsDemo](ProceduralSmoothedDiscsDemo) - Demo for fast drawing of smoothed aperture discs.
    [ProceduralSmoothedDiscMaskDemo](ProceduralSmoothedDiscMaskDemo) - Demo for fast drawing of smoothed aperture disc used as a mask.
+   [ProceduralSquareWaveDemo](ProceduralSquareWaveDemo) - Demo for fast drawing of square wave grating.
+   [PsychExampleExperiments](PsychExampleExperiments) - Samples of real experiments, often contributed by users.
    [PsychRTBoxDemo](PsychRTBoxDemo)          - Demonstrates basic use of the [RTBox](RTBox) reaction time button response box.
+   [PsychTutorials](PsychTutorials)          - Tutorials on how to achieve certain effects.
    [RaspberryPiGPIODemo](RaspberryPiGPIODemo)     - Show basic use of GPIO's on a [RaspberryPi](RaspberryPi) running Raspian GNU/Linux.
    [ReceivingTriggerFromSerialPortDemo](ReceivingTriggerFromSerialPortDemo) - Template for asynchronous trigger collection and timestamping from serial port.
    [RenderDemo](RenderDemo)              - Render CIE xyY as a color patch.